etaagen/Taagen_2021_TPG/supplementary_4/script_S4.md

 DPA time point randomly sampled sets of 2 spikes across 4 biological reps (fewer needed based on increased grain size).
-The RNA was extracted using a modified hot borrate method, and 3 of the 4 biological reps were sent to Novogene for extraction (24 samples)
+The RNA was extracted using a modified hot borrate method, and 3 of the 4 biological reps were sent to Novogene for sequencing (24 samples)

 **Novogene specifics:**
 species: wheat